Boro's 82nd-minute equaliser spoiled a fairytale but didn't kill the story.

 Beforehand, there had been fish and chips in nearby Redcar for some of them.
 Then came a bit of salt from Middlesbrough boss Carrick after his side had been shaken by Millers vinegar.

 Hugill shouldn't have escaped punishment for an early push on Isaiah Jones that had ended the Boro man's involvement, he said.
-Boro should have had a penalty when Peter Kioso brought down Sam Greenwood before the break, he maintained.
+Boro should have been awarded a penalty when Peter Kioso pulled down Sam Greenwood before the break, he maintained.

 Hugill was offside during the goal assist, he reckoned.
 A stoppage-time finish from Josh Coburn that would have settled the contest in Boro's favour shouldn't have been ruled out because Matt Crooks was onside actually, he insisted.